topcoat/topcoat.github.com/src/documents/posts/desktop-parity-party/index.html.md

 ## Coming up in 0.8.0

-With Desktop Parity in place we will be focusing on improving the theing workflow for the next release.
+With Desktop Parity in place we will be focusing on improving the theming workflow for the next release.
 Of course we'll also be adding more components, so watch the [Topcoat Codepens](http://codepen.io/Topcoat) to see what's coming next.

 Also, look for Kristofer Joseph at [PhoneGap Day EU](http://pgday.phonegap.com/eu2013/) in Amsterdam on Sep 24th.